ave-dcd/mave_vocabulary/README.md

 - chemical or heat shock transformation
 - other

-The `type` field is required.
+The `type` property is required.
 Additional detail about the delivery method may be provided with the `description` property.

 ### Phenotypic assay